Keep kids safe at the playground

 Look for proper surfaces

-- Good playground surfaces are soft and composed of sand, wood chips and synthetic materials—such as shredded rubber.
+- Good playground surfaces use sand, wood chips and synthetic (man-made) materials — such as shredded rubber - that are soft.
 These materials will help absorb a child’s fall.

-- The fill should be deep and loose; for preschool equipment, it should be at least 15 cm (6 inches) deep and at least 30 cm (12 inches) deep for full-sized equipment.
+- The fill should be deep and loose; for preschool equipment, it should be at least 15 cm (6 inches) deep.
+The fill should be at least 30 cm (12 inches) deep for full-sized equipment.

 - Grass, dirt, asphalt or concrete are not safe surfaces for playground equipment.